 1. Front: 10 feet to the front porch and /or front of the building facade.
 Porch steps may encroach up to 3 feet into the 10-foot required setback.
 The maximum front setback for the front porch shall be 22 feet from the front property line.

 2. Side: 5 feet

+3. Rear: 10 feet

 d.
 Multiple Family: